A coordinate-free guide to the mechanics of thin shells: Introduction

-The tensorial fields $\sE$, $\sK$ and the vector field $\sG$ vanish when the shell is in the reference configuration, and are invariant under a change of observer, thus they may be considered as appropriate measures of strain.
-We remark that the expressions \eqref{eq:6bb} are not postulated, but rather follow quite naturally from the decompositions \eqref{eq:3ff} by working out the expression of the internal power.
+account, respectively, for in plane strain, bending, and shearing.
+The tensor fields $\sE$, $\sK$ and the vector field $\sg$ vanish when the shell is in the reference configuration, and are invariant under a change of observer, thus they may be considered as appropriate measures of strain.
+We remark that the expressions \eqref{eq:6bb} are not postulated, but rather follow from the decompositions \eqref{eq:3ff} by working out the expression of the internal power.

-The expression \eqref{eq:5b} of the internal power suggests that $\tilde\sN$, $\sM$, and $\tilde\sq$ should depend on $\sE$, $\sK$ and $\ss$, and that, to exploit these constitutive equations, the differential equations of equilibrium $\eqref{eq:1d}_1$ and \eqref{eq:2bb} should be rewritten as:
+The expression \eqref{eq:5bbb} of the internal power suggests that constitutive prescriptions should be provided for $\tilde\sN$, $\sM$, and $\tilde\sq$, and that these quantities should depend on $\sE$, $\sK$, and $\ss$.
+Evidently, these prescription should be consistent with the symmetry requirement \eqref{eq:4hhh}.
+To exploit these constitutive equations, the equations of equilibrium $\eqref{eq:1d}_1$ and \eqref{eq:2bb} should be rewritten as:

-Then, the substitution of the expressions of the strain measures \eqref{eq:6bb} into the constitutive equations leads to a system of partial differential equations for the unknowns $\bfy$ and $\bd$.
+The substitution of the expressions of the strain measures \eqref{eq:6bb} into the constitutive equations then leads to a system of governing equations for the unknowns $\bfy$ and $\bd$.